PSORLab/EAGO.jl/docs/src/jump/README.md

 ## Installation

-EAGO is a registered Julia package and it can be installed using the Julia package manager:
+EAGO is a registered Julia package that can be installed using the Julia package manager:

 ```julia